St. John’s boasts numerous advantages for people seeking a better quality of living

 There are many advantages to living, working, studying and investing in our beautiful and historic city.
 A city that is artsy, creative and fun, community-minded and increasingly diverse.

-As the last two years have shown, the pandemic is causing major changes in our priorities, including how we live and work.
+For many of us the Covid pandemic changed our priorities, including how we live and where we work.
 In many large cities across the country, residents are leaving in hopes of finding a better quality of living.
 They’re moving away from large urban centres to find a sense of belonging, purpose and balance.

 By contrast, the St. John’s metro region is experiencing its largest inward migration in nearly 50 years.
 It ticks a lot of boxes for those seeking something different.
 When it comes to housing prices, for example, prices continue to soar in major cities, making home ownership nearly impossible for some.
 In the St. John’s metro area, where the average household income is $85,000* and the average house price is $322,500,** home ownership remains affordable, and it’s a big reason why many young professionals and families are moving to the area.
 Many are also realizing the quality-of-life benefits that come from working remotely in such a beautiful place.